flowershow/flowershow-app/blog/how-to-publish-blog.md

 >[!info] `List` Component Options
 > Learn how to customize the List component in the [List Component Docs](/docs/list-component).

+> [!important]
+> Using the `List` component requires MDX rendering, since it uses JSX (like `<List />`).
+> This is why we set `syntaxMode: mdx` in the frontmatter - to make sure Flowershow parses and renders this file as MDX.
+> 📚 Read more about different syntax rendering modes and how to enable them: https://flowershow.app/blog/announcing-syntax-mode-configuration

 ## Step 4: Set Up Author Pages